mhkeller/layercake.graphics/content/guide/02-cake-api.md

 ### cake.webglLayers(ComponentsList[, opts])

-Same as the canvas element except your `ctx` value is a webgl context.
-You also get a `webglSupported` Boolean variable as a data item since if webgl is not supported, `ctx` will be a normal 2d canvas context.
+Same as the canvas element except instead of `ctx` you have `gl` as a component-level data item, which is your webgl context.
+If webgl is not supported, `gl` will be `null` and you can get a fallback canvas by grabbing `ctx` just as you would in a normal canvas layer.

 Any options that you set on `opts` (except for `zIndex`) will get passed as the second argument to  `canvas.getContext('webgl', opts)`.